BamBam: Philanthropy

 In May 2019, he became the spokesman of a campaign launched by UNICEF Thailand and the Ministry of Social Development and Human Security against children abuse, and in September, he donated 100,000 baht to help children affected by the flood in Ubon Ratchathani province.

 In 2020, he continued his partnership with UNICEF Thailand, taking part in its virtual concert Love Delivery Fest on May 31 to raise awareness and support for families affected by the COVID-19 pandemic, and the campaign "The Sound of Happiness" in collaboration with the Department of Mental Health and Joox Thailand, aimed at teens.

 Endorsements

 In 2020, BamBam was selected as the face of the new 5G campaign by AIS, the major mobile network operator in Thailand, along with Blackpink's Lisa.
-On November 10, he became the new ambassador for the life simulation videogame The Sims 4.
-On December 14, he released a new song, "Beat Your Best", to promote BK drinks.
-On 8 January 2022, BamBam was selected as global ambassador for the NBA's Golden State Warriors.
-On April 7, he debuted his new song, "Wheels Up," featuring Oakland-based rapper Mayzin, during halftime of the Warriors' home game against the Los Angeles Lakers at Chase Center in San Francisco.
-He also partered with Golden State, New Style Media Group and Fanatics on limited-edition T-shirts, sweatshirts and other merchandise.
+On November 10, 2020, he became the new ambassador for the life simulation video-game The Sims 4, while on December 14, he released a new song, "Beat Your Best", to promote BK drinks.
+On January 8, 2022, BamBam was selected as global ambassador for the NBA's Golden State Warriors.
+He then released the song "Wheels Up", featuring Oakland-based rapper Mayzin, during halftime of the Warriors' home game against the Los Angeles Lakers at Chase Center in San Francisco on April 7.
+He also partnered with Golden State, New Style Media Group and Fanatics on limited-edition T-shirts, sweatshirts and other merchandise.
+On August 11, 2022, Toyota Motor Thailand launched his new Yaris bringing in BamBam as a presenter.
+In 2023, he was selected as Mind Bridge Youth line 23FW ambassador in South Korea.
+In January 2024, BamBam became Xiaomi Redmi Note 13 series Southeast Asia ambassador.